 Oldsmobile advertising was predictably breathless about Hydra-Matic, extolling its ease of use and reduced fuel and oil consumption.
 If the latter claims were again optimistic (Oldsmobile started off claiming savings of up to 20%, soon amended to 10–15%), the other boasts were well-earned.
 Hydra-Matic was a genuinely paradigm-changing innovation that finally made good on the promises its predecessors hadn’t quite fulfilled.

 However, the more important thing to most potential buyers was that Hydra-Matic worked, offering the painless two-pedal driving for which so many people had been longing.
 If the automatic transmission’s commendable efficiency didn’t quite match that of a manual gearbox, that seemed like a small price to pay for the permanent banishment of a generally hated chore.
-Hydra-Matic also made driving accessible to a whole range of disabled people for whom manual shifting was difficult or impossible; after the war, Oldsmobile would capitalize on that potential by offering “Valiant” models equipped with Hydra-Matic and special driver controls, intended for use by disabled veterans.
+Hydra-Matic also made driving accessible to a whole range of disabled people for whom manual shifting was difficult or impossible.
+After the war, Oldsmobile would capitalize on that potential by offering “Valiant” models equipped with Hydra-Matic and special driver controls, intended for use by disabled veterans.

-The upshot of all this was that Oldsmobile sold about 60,000 Hydra-Matic transmissions for 1940, substantially better than the Automatic Safety Transmission had done in two and a half years.
+The upshot of all this was that Oldsmobile sold around 60,000 Hydra-Matic transmissions for 1940, substantially better than the Automatic Safety Transmission had done in two and a half years.
 Olds would nearly double those sales for 1941 despite raising the transmission’s price from $57 to a more realistic $100.

-About 30% of Cadillac buyers ordered the automatic transmission despite its $125 price tag — almost 10% of the list price of a Series 61 club coupe, the division’s cheapest and most popular 1941 model.
+About 30% of Cadillac buyers ordered the automatic transmission, despite its $125 price tag — almost 10% of the list price of a Series 61 club coupe, the division’s cheapest and most popular 1941 model.
 The option continued for the 1942 model year, which was cut short by the War Production Board in February 1942 so that manufacturing resources could be redirected to the production of war matériel.
 By then, the Detroit Transmission Division had delivered almost 215,000 Hydra-Matic transmissions.

 Unlike Oldsmobile and Cadillac passenger cars, Hydra-Matic would not cease production during the war.
 Instead, the automatic transmission would find a whole new application.